CHILDREN AT ST PETER AND ST PAUL

 Sunday school normally meets on the first Sunday of the month, during the morning service in the vicarage.
 The children can be brought straight to the vicarage from 9.50 onwards, where they will be met.
 They will be brought back to church in time for communion.
 Sessions might include craft, a story and games, and are based on the Bible readings set for that day in church.
 Sunday school is a friendly, fun time.
 All our leaders are DBS checked, and parents are welcome to come to Sunday school with their children if they would like to.
-Parents of pre-school children will need to stay with them.
+Children of any age are welcome, but parents of pre-school children will need to stay with them.

 Occasional sessions for all ages, with crafts, activities, a bit of worship and cake!
 In the Church Hall (opposite the church).
 See some of what we have got up to on the blog here and here.

 There are usually about 6 sessions per year, usually on the 4th Sunday of every other month.
 Email the vicar to ask to be put onto the email mailing list, or keep an eye on the website, blog or facebook page to find out when the next session is coming up.